olgarithms/sphinx-tutorial/docs/environment-setup.md

 python3.10 -m venv venv
 source venv/bin/activate
 ```

+{ .tip }
+If you are using a different OS and/or shell the command to activate
+your virtual environment might differ, so check the *Platform |
+Shell | Command* table in the [docs](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

 In order to exit your virtual environment at any point, you can run